jesseloudon/jesseloudon/README.md

-# Short Bio
-Hi, I'm Jesse.
-A dataset wrangler and chief technology googler building enterprises w/ a slice of iac + a dash of devops.
+Hi, I'm Jesse, a dataset wrangler and chief technology googler.
+I build enterprises w/ a slice of iac + a dash of devops.

-## **Mission Statement**
+**Mission Statement**
-To Democratize Azure Policy as Code
+> To Democratize Azure Policy as Code

-### Contact
+Jesse can be reached via
 Twitter: [@coder_au](https://twitter.com/coder_au) or LinkedIn: [@JesseLoudon](https://www.linkedin.com/in/jesseloudon/)

 ![JesseJson](https://jloudon.com/assets/images/JesseJson2021.JPG)